g1y5x3/g1y5x3.github.io/docs/index.md

 Currently, I am interested in

 * Differentiable Rendering and Simulations
-* Digital Twins
+* Continual Learning
 * Edge AI

 that can acceleate the real-world deployment of robotics.
-I am particularly interested in ***On-Device Continual Learning***, which enables autonomous systems to incrementally acquire new knowledge and adapt to dynamic environments without cloud dependency.
+My work is driven by the conviction that the future of AI should be decentralized, efficient, and accessible to everyone, not confined to the cloud.

 ## Bios
 <div class="bios-list" markdown>